FurkanKovan/drive-clone-furkankovan/README.md

 7. Rework files under app to better fit tutorial files to prevent unrelated issues
 8. Create a sandbox environment to send mock data to [Singlestore](https://www.singlestore.com/) database and make app get actual data from database instead of mock data
 9. Add folder route to go to a folder by using folder id on url
+10. Seperate data access layer to another component (from page to queries) for cleanup
+11.